PhysiCell-Tools/python-loader/man/docstring/mcds.get_celltype_list.md

 ## description:
 ```
-            function returns a list with all celltype labels.
+            function returns a list with all celltype labels,
+            ordered by cell_type ID.

 ```